-If you’re of of only the very few who are fortunate to retire on your own terms, it doesn’t make it easier.
+If you’re one of only the very few who are fortunate to retire on your own terms, it doesn’t make it easier.
 You may not be prepared for what’s to come.

 Sporting bodies rarely have systems and processes in place for retiring athletes, especially those struck by injury.
 What would you do?

 The sporting industry is a cutthroat business, think about what it took you to get where you are.
-You are however still human, a human in a multi million dollar global organisation.
+You are however still human, a human in a multi-million dollar global organization.
 Although you may want to stay focused on your current situation, you still need to plan for the future.

-Where will you be in 12 months, 5 years even 25 years.
-Will your body hold out, have you been effected by concussion and niggling injuries which may come back to haunt you?
+Where will you be in 12 months, 5 years even 25 years?
+Will your body hold out, have you been affected by concussion and niggling injuries which may come back to haunt you?

-It takes grit, determination and discipline to apply what ever talents you have and turn them into a successful career.
-You’re dedication is commendable, now how can you use that after sport.
+It takes grit, determination, and discipline to apply whatever talents you have and turn them into a successful career.
+Your dedication is commendable, now how can you use that after sport.
 What skills do you have, what do you know, what have you learned?
-How can you apply that outside of the game.
+How can you apply that outside of the game?

 At CYC, we continue to strive for excellence and in doing so regularly deliver trial pilot programs to improve our methods and strategies.
 We are now accepting applications for our latest trials taking place in July and August 2017.
 If you are a retired professional athlete within the last five years or an amateur/semi-professional sportsman or woman between the ages of 15-19 years old and would like to participate please contact us below.